Welcome to the Whitaker Cardiovascular Institute

-Over the past half century, some of the Medical Center’s most distinguished research advances have been in the areas of hypertension and vascular disease.
-Hypertension is one of this country’s most pervasive and serious health problems, affecting one in four Americans, more than any other category of disease.
+Over the past half century, some of the Medical Center’s most distinguished research advances have been in the areas of hypertension, vascular disease, lipid metabolism, heart failure, and atherosclerosis.

 In the past three decades, the Whitaker Cardiovascular Institute has been singled out by the National Institutes of Health’s Heart, Lung and Blood Institute as a Specialized Center of Research in Hypertension, and as a Specialized Center of Research in Ischemic Heart Disease.
 The Specialized Center designation indicates that the Institute serves as a site for important medical research in the national interest.
 In addition, it was recently designated a Center for Cardiovascular Proteomics through support from the National Heart, Lung, and Blood Institute.